ArtCardenas/Python_Streamlit/README.md

 ## Installation

-> You need R 3.6 or above.
+> You need Python 3.7 or above.

 From the terminal (or Anaconda prompt in Windows), enter: